 Kuala Lumpur is a city of many sides, many cultures and a mixture of huge skyscrapers to historic architecture.
 Upon our first visit to this city we had dreamt of visiting for years we wanted to stay in a place close by to the action but with a local feel and a connection to the history of KL.
 In Paper Plane we found the perfect balance, this 100 year old converted colonial home has been transformed into a beautiful and creative boutique hostel.
 With trendy and functional features, comfortable rooms, great socialising spaces and original artwork around every corner… oh and amazingly warm and welcoming staff we found the perfect place!
+KL is a great place to visit on a budget and luckily there are many affordable hotels in KL and hostels too.

 An amazing 100 year old property with embedded culture and history